-Keywords Abstract In this study, a computer-aided design solid modeling program was used in the design of Steel casting Direct pouring system the Kalpur direct pouring sytem, non-filter bottom direct pouring system, and filtered Modeling and simulation direct pouring system for steel castings.
-The flow and solidification simulation of the Casting defects different direct pouring systems of the casting parts were made in magma flow and Filtration solidification program.
+The aim of this study is to establish a correlation between various version direct pouring systems for steel castings in industrial conditions.
+In the study, a computer-aided design solid modeling program was used in the design of the kalpur direct pouring system, nonfilter bottom direct pouring system, and filtered direct pouring system for steel castings.
+The flow and solidification simulation of the kalpur direct pouring system and the nonfilter bottom direct pouring system of the casting part was made in magma flow and solidification program.
 The study clearly shows that the kalpur direct pouring system has revealed that it plays a significant role in preventing non-metallic casting defects in steel castings, such as sand, gas, and slag.
 In addition, it has been revealed in the study that the non-filter bottom direct pouring system prevents non-metallic casting defects in steel castings such as the kalpur direct pouring system.
 Kalpur direct pouring system is recommended to be used in ferrous based castings by FOSECO, was used for the first time in the ÇİMSATAŞ foundry in the steel castings and the appropriate result was obtained.

-Introduction
+1. Introduction

 Non-metalic inclusions are important defect in steel casting process.
 Inclusion defects of steel castings are defects such as slag of oxide and other substances generated in the pouring ladle by the reaction, and sand of molds and cores that flake away and are included in the molten metal, flowing into casting parts and appearing on the surfaces of parts as non-metalic inclusions.
 In order to reach desirable quality casting part, well design pouring system is the first step.
-Dimensions of the pouring system need to be calculated according to casting part geometry beceause of each casting part has different shape and an incorrect design is the root cause of the casting defects onto casting parts, mostly.
-High casting quality depends on a reasonable pouring system design [1-6].
+Dimensions of the pouring system need to be calculated according to casting part geometry because of each casting part has different shape and an incorrect design is the root cause of the casting defects onto casting parts, mostly.
+High casting quality depends on a reasonable pouring system design.
+Traditionally, the foundry design and method engineers highly employ their own experience and trial and error method to design the pouring system.
+But this design method is time consuming and hard to get an optimal design.
+Today, foundry design and method engineers are experimenting different optimization methods that optimize the pouring system, including size, shape and position by using flow and solidification programs [1-6].

+In recent years, foundry metal filtration technology has been rising popularity in casting system for casting processes of many metals such as cast irons, steel and aluminum.
 Filtration technology is evolving as the demand for clean, quality castings with high yield, low scrap rates, and low process costs increases.
-The benefit of filters, especially reticulated foam filters, besides their turbulence-reducing effect, is to prevent non-metallic inclusions such as sand and slag from entering the casting part during pouring the liquid metal into the sand mold [7-15].
+The benefit of filters, especially reticulated foam filters, besides their turbulence-reducing effect, is to prevent non-metallic inclusions such as sand and slag from entering the casting part during pouring the liquid metal into the sand mold [7-10].
+This study presents the results of filtered pouring system known as kalpur direct pouring system (developed by FOSECO) and the non-filter bottom direct pouring system (ÇİMSATAŞ casting practice) studies.